michaeldayreads/reference/make.md

 In windows environments, a file extension may be required to ensure the OS knows what program to run to interpret the file, e.g. `makefile.NMK` for `NMAKE`.

-Note that aside from the __default__ rule or goal, order does not matter.
+Note that aside from the __default__ rule or goal - which is the first in the file, as mentioned above - rule/target order within the file does not matter.

 `make <rule>` invokes the specified rule, usually referred to as the target.